anprivitera/nextjs-mui-prisma-tutorial/README.md

 ### 4.3.
 Extracting the Home layout

-You can see we’re copying and pasting most of the code.
-In order to avoid it, we can create an `app/(public)/layout.tsx` component to centralize all the repetitive code.
+You can see we’re copying and pasting quite a lot of code.
+Luckily there is a more efficient way to handle things.
+We can create an `app/(public)/layout.tsx` component to centralize all the repetitive code.
 This internal layout component will nest inside the outer layout component at `app/layout.tsx` where we had set up the font and the CSS Base line.
 This is a useful technique to compose complex layout structures.

 #### Layout